Unlike many other South American countries, bargaining is generally not the norm in Argentina.

 - If a package is being sent to you, expect to wait awhile before receiving notification of its arrival.
 Nearly all parcels sent to Buenos Aires go to the international Retiro office, near the Buquebus terminal.
 To collect the package you’ll have to wait (sometimes hours), first to get it and then to have it checked by customs.
 There’s also a processing fee.
 Don’t expect any valuables to make it through.

 Government offices and businesses are closed on Argentina’s numerous public holidays.
-If the holiday falls on a midweek day or weekend day, it’s often bumped to the nearest Monday; if it falls on a Tuesday or Thursday, then the in-between days of Monday and Friday are taken as holidays.
+If the holiday falls on a midweek day or weekend day, it’s often bumped to the nearest Monday; if it falls on a Tuesday or Thursday, then the in-between days of Monday or Friday are taken as holidays.

 Public-transportation options are more limited on holidays, when you should reserve tickets far in advance.
 Hotel booking should also be done ahead of time.